Dan-Christiansen/Dan-Christiansen.github.io/_pages/cv.md

 Education
 ======
 * Bachelor of Science in Engineering in Chemical Engineering, Tulane University, New Orleans, 2018
-* Doctorate of Philosophy Candidate in Chemical Engineering, University of Illinois at Chicago, Chicago, 2018-Present
+* Doctoral Candidate in Chemical Engineering, University of Illinois at Chicago, Chicago, 2018-Present

-Work experience
+Project & Work Experience
 ======
 * **Graduate Research Scientist (2018-Present)** - University of Illinois at Chicago, Supervised by Shafigh Mehraeen, PhD, and Gang Cheng, PhD
-  * Conducted dissertation research on ionic conductivity, antifouling, and mechanical strength of zwitterionic polymers using computational simulations and artificial intelligence techniques for material design and property prediction
+  * Conducted dissertation research on structure-property relationships of polybetaines using computational simulations, data analysis, and machine learning techniques
-  * Received the Graduate Student Research Award from the University of Illinois at Chicago
-  * Mentored several undergaduate students as part of UIC Guaranteed Paid Internship Program
+  * First author and co-author for several peer-reviewed publications and a textbook chapter.
+Presented accepted and invited posters and talks at several regional and national conferences
+  * President of the Chemical Engineering Graduate Student Association, co-chair of the Chemical Engineering Department's committee on diversity and inclusion, founder of the Graduate Seminar Series and Data Science in Chemical Industries workshop series, organized Department Graduate Research Symposium
+  * Graduate coursework includes advanced chemical engineering concepts, machine learning, statistics, data science, numerical analysis, data management, and technical writing

-* **Graduate R&D Intern (Summer 2022)** - Dow Chemical Data Science Internship, Supervised by Fabio Aguirre, Yuri Alencar
+* **R&D Data Science Intern (Summer 2022)** - Dow Chemical Data Science Internship, Supervised by Fabio Aguirre, Yuri Alencar
-  * Worked in a fast-pace, highly collaborative team of interns to update and implement a modularized design of the Polyurethane Predictive Intelligence capability
+  * Worked in a fast-pace, highly collaborative team of interns and research scientists to update and implement a modularized design of the Polyurethane Predictive Intelligence capability
-  * Responsible for effective onboarding of new interns on the team, organizing software workflow and design, and several components
+  * Responsible for software management, design of several internal components, and effective onboarding of new interns
-  * Presented software methods and results for multiple audiences and internally published software documentation and code
+  * Lead author of project learning report on developed software in "Dow Research and Intelligent Formulation Toolkit V.1.0 - Machine learning prediction of polyurethane material properties"
-  * Completed the 2022 American Institute of Chemical Engineers (AIChE) Data Analytics Internship Program
+  * Completed the 2022 AIChE Academy Data Analytics Internship program

-* **Graduate R&D Intern (Summer 2021)** - Dow Chemical Data Science Internship, Supervised by Fabio Aguirre, Will Koonce
+* **R&D Data Science Intern (Summer 2021)** - Dow Chemical Data Science Internship, Supervised by Fabio Aguirre, Will Koonce
-  * Developed theory-based models and identified cheminformatic descriptors for input to predictive intelligence models, resulting in improved accuracy for all models
+  * Developed chemical and physical theory-based models and identified cheminformatic descriptors for input to predictive intelligence models, resulting in improved model accuracy
   * Created a uniform data structure for chemical identification and programmed descriptor calculations using open-source software which may be included in existing architectures
-  * Worked with co-interns to schedule, organize, and present monthly progress updates for corporate sponsors
+  * Worked with co-interns to schedule, organize, and present monthly progress updates for corporate sponsors.
+Co-author of a conference publication and patent application in preparation
   * Completed the 2021 American Institute of Chemical Engineers (AIChE) Data Analytics Internship Program pilot

 * **Undergraduate Research Assistant (Spring 2016-Spring 2018)** - Tulane University Chemical and Biomolecular Engineering Department, Supervised by Julie N. L. Albert, PhD